moliware/travis-solr/README.rst

 SOLR_DOCS:
 ..........

-By default the script will index exampledocs/books.json documents.
-You can point this variable to a json file that contains your custom documents.
+By default the script will not index any documents.
+You can point this variable to a json file that contains your custom documents for indexing.

 Travis-ci
 ---------